 Through the Persephone Project, Still Point conducts outreach programs for currently and formerly incarcerated women in the greater Chicago area.
 We facilitate weekly theatre workshops at Cook County Jail, Lake County Jail, and the Metropolitan Correctional Center.
 These workshops are safe spaces for incarcerated women to examine their stories and build community with one another.
 Facilitators use creative writing exercises, theater games, storytelling, and improvisational techniques to help participants develop an original performance around specific subjects or themes.

 The classes help build communication skills as the women learn how to articulate their own thoughts and feelings.
 The four-month process culminates in a special on-site performance for invited guests, prison volunteers, and fellow inmates.
 For women who often feel invisible or forgotten, this event provides a unique opportunity to share their experiences and receive the validation of an audience’s applause.

 Recognizing the many challenges that exist for formerly incarcerated women, we provide programming designed to address their needs during the critical time after release.
 In an ongoing collaboration with Grace House, a transitional home for women exiting the Illinois prison system, writing and public speaking are developed to assist with the job-seeking process.

-For more information please contact Ben Gray at (773) 868-1700 or firstname.lastname@example.org
+For more information please call (773) 868-1700 or email firstname.lastname@example.org